OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

         handler.SendMessage(fileContent, fileName, fileMsg);
         ```

-5. Call **Unregister()** method of WSHanlder to release the handler itself once no longer used, and it'll also send command to DISA to unregister the corresponding operator.
+5. Call **Unregister()** method of WSHandler to release the handler itself once no longer used, and it'll also send a command to DISA to unregister the corresponding operator.
     For CSSWSSingletonOperator type, the operator would not actually be released though.
 For CSSWSOperator type, it would.
     *   Example - Unregister of WSHandler

         ```js
         /*
-         * One common called timing would be in the applet pmodel EndLife, for example:
+         * Typically executed in the applet pmodel EndLife, for example
          * EmailPModel.prototype.EndLife = function () {
          *     unregisterSampleHandler.call(this);
          * };